reidjs/eventbike/README.md

 | Categories | :white_check_mark: | :x: | :white_check_mark: | :x: |
 | Session | :x: | :white_check_mark: | :x: | :white_check_mark: |

+Associations

+Event
+  + belongs to creator
+  + has many registrations
+  + has many attendees

+User
+  + has many events
+  + has many registrations
+  + has many bookmarks
+  + has many attending events
+  + has many bookmarked events

+Bookmark
+  + belongs to user
+  + belongs to event

+Registration
+  + belongs to user
+  + belongs to event

 + #### PostgreSQL

 Users, Events, Registrations, and Bookmarks are organized in a relational database powered by Postgres.